-For income above \$326,600, the legislation phases in limits on what otherwise would be an effective marginal rate of not more than 29.6%.
+For joint filers with income above \$329,800, the legislation phases in limits on what otherwise would be an effective marginal rate of not more than 29.6%.

 Personal Service Corporations - 21% flat tax rate.
 Capital Gains Tax Rate for "C" corporations - Same as regular rate.